soklonglim/e-menu/README.md

 - Checklist
 	- Mock-ups: mockups for each page and its url
 	- Routing: routing to all the pages and forms
+	- Templates & Forms: generate templates for each function page
+	- CRUD functionality: backup functionalities
+	- API Endpoints: return menu data in JSON format when requested by application
+	- Styling & Mseg Flashing: interface and message flashing for user

+NOTE: All the contents and source codes have adopted from Full Stack Foundations Course (Udacity)